Actively Recruiting

 - Adrenal insufficiency

-- Cerebrovascular, ophthalmological, or neurological conditions including epilepsy, dementia, vertigo, dizziness, or motion sickness
+- Cerebrovascular, ophthalmological, or neurological diseases such as epilepsy, seizure, dementia, vertigo, dizziness, or motion sickness

 - Auditory impairment

-- Psychiatric illnesses such as schizophrenia, bipolar disorder, or psychotic depression
+- Psychiatric illnesses including schizophrenia, bipolar disorder, or psychotic depression

 - Neuropathic pain

-- Use of sedatives, anti-depressants, anxiolytics, or anti-epileptic drugs
+- Use of sedative drugs, anti-depressants, anxiolytics, or anti-epileptic drugs

 - Intracranial functional lesions or history of traumatic brain injury